Charles Brantley (American football)

-Charles Brantley is an American college football cornerback for the Miami Hurricanes.
-He previously played for the Michigan State Spartans.
+Charles Brantley is an American college football cornerback for the Michigan State Spartans.
+He previously played for the Miami Hurricanes.

 Early life

 Brantley attended Venice High School in Venice, Florida.
 He was rated as a three-star recruit and committed to play college football for the Michigan State Spartans.

 College career

 In week 8 of the 2021 season, Brantley had four tackles and the game-winning interception in a 37-33 win over rival Michigan.
 In his freshman season in 2021, he played in eight games notching 18 tackles, four pass deflections, and an interception.
 In week 6 of the 2022 season, Brantley picked off C. J. Stroud and returned it 32 yards for a touchdown versus Ohio State.
 In the 2022 season, he started 11 games for the Spartans, where he totaled 48 tackles, a sack, six pass deflections, an interception, and a touchdown.
 During the 2023 season, Brantley played in just three games before suffering a season-ending injury, where he had ten tackles, and a pass deflection.
 In week 3 of the 2024 season, he returned an interception 100 yards for a touchdown in a 40-0 win over Prairie View A&M.

 On December 10, 2024, Brantley announced he was entering into the NCAA Transfer portal.
 On December 21, 2024, he announced on 'X' his intention to transfer to the University of Miami.